wasmerio/old-docs.wasmer.io/integrations/examples/host-functions.md

 ---
 description: >-
-  A WASM module can import entities, like functions, memories, globals and tables.
+  A Wasm module can import entities, like functions, memories, globals and tables.
 This example illustrates how to expose functions from the host.
 ---

 # Exposing host functions

-{% hint style="warning" %}
-TODO: Write this section
-{% endhint %}

-{% hint style="success" %}
-**Note**: The final code for this example can be found on [GitHub](https://github.com/wasmerio/wasmer/blob/master/examples/imports_function.rs).
-{% endhint %}

 Up until now, our WebAssembly program has only been able to do pure computation, that is, take arguments and return values.
 Most interesting use cases require more than just computation though.
-In this section we'll go over how to give the WASM modules we run extra abilities in the form of host functions.
+In this section we'll go over how to give the Wasm modules we run extra abilities in the form of host functions.

 In this example, we'll create a system for getting and adjusting a counter value.
-However, host functions are not limited to storing data outside of WASM, they're normal host functions and can do anything that the host can do.
+However, host functions are not limited to storing data outside of Wasm, they're normal host functions and can do anything that the host can do.

 1. There will be a `get_counter` function that will return an `i32` of